 This week’s picture was taken in the Centennial Garden behind the Dining Hall at Boulder’s Chautauqua.
 The Colorado Chautauqua opened on July 4, 1898 as part of the national Chautauqua Movement (a “chautauqua” being a place where people gathered to be entertained and educated — at the height of the movement, in the first decade of the 20th century, thousands of communities across the country hosted chautauquas).
 Though it’s well-preserved enough to be declared a National Historic Landmark, Boulder’s chautauqua … Read more

 Boulder Creek Quality Inn

 I approached the task of finding a dog-friendly hotel in Boulder with a light heart — Boulder has a reputation for being dog-friendly, so I thought I’d be spoilt for choices.
 I was wrong.
 I looked through the (short) list of options, picked the one that looked most appealing, and crossed my fingers.
-I should mention that we paid our own way at the hotel we ended up in — I’ll always let you know when … Read more
+I should mention that we paid our own way at the hotel we ended up in — I’ll always let you know … Read more

 Lots of links to tell you about this week!
 Let’s start with Travel with Whippets, coming from an RV somewhere in the U.S., which posted a very positive review of the very dog-friendly Four Paws Kingdom Campground in the foothills of the Blue Ridge Mountains, near Chimney Rock and Lake Lure, NC.
 Good news: “You don’t even have to own an RV to camp here; they also rent little dog-friendly cottages or parked RVs, complete with fenced, gated front porches … Read more